ryanto/ryanto.github.com/source/blog/2013-08-25-testing-emberjs-guide.html.markdown

 understand requirements, layout code correctly, and prevent regressions and bugs as new features are added.

-Testing large JavaScript applications that have many asynchronous parts has always been a little difficult.
-Of course there are ways to disable these asynchronous calls for the purpose of testing, but that quickly leads to problems and unintended changes in behavior.
+Testing large JavaScript applications has always been a little difficult.
+This could be because having to deal with asynchronous behavior inside a test suite adds a layer of complexity.
+The last thing you worry about is pausing and continuing a test suite while asynchronous calls complete.

 EmberJS makes testing easy by treating your test cases as first class citizens.
 Ember is aware of the problems driven from testing